TREEO solves three interrelated problems:

 The timber prices displayed in the app are an indication and cannot be guaranteed.

 TREEO is designed primarily for use in Indonesia and Uganda.
 Every time you measure a tree you’re providing us with very important data that enables us to improve the algorithm.

 Yes.
 The card provides the correct scale so that the algorithm can process the measurement and provide accurate data.

-Either contact the Tree Planting Initiative that you work with, or write to firstname.lastname@example.org
+Contact either the Tree Planting Partner that you work with or write to firstname.lastname@example.org